 For a similar price you could also try Treasure Island, New York New York and the MGM Grand.

-Other options around the same price include the Aria, Vdara and Mirage.
+Other mid-range options on the Strip include Caesar’s Palace, Vdara and Mirage.

-If you’re splashing out, also try the Wynn, Cosmopolitan, Caesar’s Palace or the Mandarin Oriental.
+If you’re splashing out, also try the Wynn, Cosmopolitan or the Mandarin Oriental.